Tent on top of a mountain in Colorado

 SUUNTO M-3 D Leader Compass: Precise and reliable for all conditions.

-6. Sleeping Bags & Pads: Sleeping Comfortable
+6. Sleeping Bags & Pads

-Sleep is critical when backpacking because of the amount of exertion during each day.
 Being able to properly recover each night will enhance backpacking the following day.
 Features that are important in sleeping bags and pads are insulation, weight, comfort, durability, and temperature rating.

 Nemo Riff Down Sleeping Bag: Absolutely everything about this bag.
 This bag has kept me warm in single digits, packs small, and has vents in case it’s warmer outside.
-Will forever be my favorite.

 Kelty Cosmic 20 Sleeping Bag: 3-season camping, large foot box, more budget-friendly, easy to pack, and keeps you warm